• Skip to primary navigation

 cement bird bath with water in it.

 I loved it as a succulent planter.
-But, I think I was just talked into keeping it as a bird bath this year!
-Here it is a few years ago!
+I used it as a bird bath but think it will be an amazing succulent garden again!
 I shared how I put it together in my succulent birdbath post.

 succulent bird bath

-I've had this for over 10 years now.
-Sometimes you splurge, like on a great pair of jeans.
+I've had this bird bath for over 10 years now.
+Sometimes you need to splurge, like on a great pair of jeans.
 Or the perfect cement bird bath!

-A few years ago I needed a really big planter for my deck.
+I needed a big planter for my deck a few years ago.
 I couldn't find one the size I needed under $150.
-I just couldn't pay that much for something I was putting dirt into.
+I didn't have that much for something I was simply putting dirt into.
 But, I found a galvanized tub in the hardware store and made this repurposed planter for my container garden.
 Visit my unique spring planter post for a quick and easy tutorial.

 unique planter idea

-Although not super cheap, Costco is a great place for fair priced large planters.
+Although not super cheap, Costco is a great place for fair-priced large planters.
+And sometimes, you can catch something like this on clearance.

-I'll have these for a long time so it was worth the splurge to buy new.
+I wanted this size for a long time, so it was worth the splurge to buy new (but on clearance).

-There are three geranium plants in there - just to give you an idea of the size!
+There are three geranium plants in there - to give you an idea of the size!
 I can't wait for it to fill in.
 I paid $17.99 for them (worth it for the size).
-A few weeks later they were selling the last few (not this color) at $12.99.
+A few weeks later, they were selling the last few (not this color) at $12.99.

-Walmart is another retailer who has relatively inexpensive planters.
-If you just want to buy from a store, that would be the store to look.
+Walmart is another retailer that has relatively inexpensive planters.
+If you want to buy from a store, that would be the store to look.

 I've picked up a few items from homes from the yard.
-If I was ever nervous or concerned for my safety, a deal isn't worth the risk.
+A deal isn't worth the risk if I was ever nervous or concerned for my safety.
 Be safe.
 Take the advice you would give your kids.

 Have you found any great places with deal prices for planters?
 Please do share in the comments.